Report suspected illegal tree felling

 What could happen if a tree is cut down without a licence

-If no felling licence, exemption to the need for a licence or other valid permission is in place, or if the wrong trees are cut down:
+If no felling licence, exemption to the need for a licence or other valid permission is in place:

-the Forestry Commission can serve a Restocking Notice to re-stock the land concerned, or any other land as may be agreed, regardless of whether or not a prosecution takes place.
+- the Forestry Commission can, in certain circumstances, serve a Restocking Notice to re-stock the land concerned, (or any other land as may be agreed), regardless of whether or not a prosecution takes place.
 The person served must maintain the replacement trees for up to 10 years.

-If someone fells trees without a licence, and they get an annual agri-environment scheme payment on their land, they might be penalised financially.
+- if someone fells trees without a licence, and they claim annual agri-environment scheme payments on the land, they can be penalised financially through that scheme.
 Any failure to comply with the licensing controls is a breach under the Cross Compliance rules (GAEC 7a).

-If anyone tries to sell illegally felled timber, they might be committing an offence under the Timber and Timber Products (Placing on the Market) Regulations 2013.
+- if anyone sells illegally felled timber, they might be committing an offence under the Timber and Timber Products (Placing on the Market) Regulations 2013.
 A breach of these regulations means that the illegally felled timber can be seized by an authorised inspector.
 Anyone convicted of an offence under these regulations could get an unlimited fine and/or term of imprisonment.